 Returning to our crossroads once more, you can now take the right fork, which leads you past the Buddhist temple, over a small bridge and via local houses, in a loop back round to the main road, coming out near the sports field and the government buildings.

-Now heading out of town down the east coast, you’ll spot Tippayarat, a place for camping and the recently renovated Good View, cute bungalows and accompanying restaurant by the ocean, managed by Seaview Resort from Kai Bae Beach.
+Now heading out of town down the east coast, you’ll spot Tippayarat, a place for camping and Good View, cute bungalows and accompanying restaurant by the ocean, managed by Seaview Resort from Kai Bae Beach.

 That resort is followed by the three huge imposing private villas, Wave A, B and C, available for holiday rentals, with A and B also for sale.
 After them, a small track leads down to the Thai style resort, Uncle Chalerm’s Bungalows and a little further on, you can follow a fascinating inland road all the way to Home Bar, camping and homestay in the forest.

 Than Mayom to the Salak Khok Turning – Koh Chang East Coast

-Than Mayom is one of the main centres for the National Park Authorities on Koh Chang with various offices and staff lodgings, as well as a long disused pier, pretty little beach, restaurant and 2 or 3 bungalows, Baan Ing Luk.
+Than Mayom is one of the main centres for the National Park Authorities on Koh Chang with various offices and staff lodgings, as well as a long disused pier (now off limits), a pretty little beach, restaurant and 2 or 3 bungalows, Baan Ing Luk.
 The waterfall is 200bt to enter, 100bt for kids.

 Over the brow of the next little hill, a row of blue metal benches along the seafront makes a welcome spot to pull over and take a breather.
 The boutique resort of Na Koh Chang Tara Resort, with its coffee shop by the water, is at the far end.

 Hat Sai Daeng is next up, a collection of buildings straddling a bridge, with an ice factory one side and on the other, up the small gravel path, Koh Chang Riverside, a homestay of wooden stilted houses run by the same owner as Garden of Joy.
-Chill Cafe has now closed.
+A sometimes open coffee shop sits on the corner.

 Heading on again, you reach the hamlet Baan Klong Ta Khian, with Baan Look Chang, a shooting range at its start.
-A kilometre or so after that, Baan Kafae grows its own coffee, with its long established hydroponics nursery next door.
-They have both recently been joined by a separate juice shack, which purports to use only local organic fruits in its drinks.
+A kilometre or so after that, Baan Kafae serves up its homegrown coffee in its cafe, with its long established hydroponics nursery next door and homestay behind.
+Diagonally opposite Baan Kafae, Ronnie’s Organic Garden also offers coffee, food and shakes in its wooden hotch-potch style diner.

-Continuing on past the tiny Privacy Resort, a handful of bungalows around a small pool and the now abandoned Paradise by the Sea, you enter the district of Salak Khok.
-Kooncharaburi, a huge resort, now as good as closed, is located at the the end of a long track in its own cove, known as Ao Kong Kang, which has great views back down the coast.
+Continuing on past the tiny Privacy Resort, a handful of bungalows around a small pool and the abandoned Paradise by the Sea, you enter the district of Salak Khok.
+Kooncharaburi, a huge resort, now open again, is located at the the end of a long track in its own cove, known as Ao Kong Kang, which has great views back down the coast.
 The wooden cabanas of Flukies House, popular with Thai weekenders, are scattered around a small phospherescent lagoon at the start.

 The road itself drops down one last hill to the The Spa Koh Chang, the secluded detox retreat which nestles deep in the mangrove forest.
 An old gas station, useful for those that have forgotten to fill up before leaving the west coast, is opposite, with a very good noodle soup restaurant on one corner and a new Thai homestay on the other.